Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Conclusions

 Despite the simplicity of the challenge, making conclusions about which aspects of which algorithm generated accurate shape measurement is difficult due to the complexity of the algorithms themselves (see Appendix E).
 We leave investigations into tunable aspects of each method to future work.
 We can however make some statements about the regimes in which methods perform well or poorly.

-The best methods submitted to GREAT10 scored an average $Q\simeq 300$ with $m\simeq 7\times 10^{-3}$ and $c\simeq 10^{-5}$, this is approximately a factor $3$ improvement over previous performance on blind simulations (the best performing non-stacking method at a signal-to-noise $20$, using the GREAT10 definition, in GREAT08 was CH which had an $m=0.0095\pm 0.003$ and $c\simeq 8$x$10^{-4}$).
+The best methods submitted to GREAT10 scored an average $Q\simeq 300$ with $m\simeq 7\times 10^{-3}$ and $c\simeq 10^{-5}$.
+The best performing non-stacking method at a signal-to-noise $20$, using the GREAT10/Sextractor definition, in GREAT08 was KSBf90 (CH) which had an $m=0.0095\pm 0.003$ and $c\simeq 8$x$10^{-4}$, and we find a similar performance on GREAT10.
+Comparing this benchmark against methods here we find at least a factor $3$ improvement in performance by methods tested on blind simulations (we refer to Table 3 where the mean improvement over KSBf90 is $2.6\pm 1.6$ over all metrics).
 The methods that won the challenge (scoring the highest $Q$ on the leaderboard) employed a maximum likelihood model-fitting method.
 Several methods used the training data to test code, and we find that by directly training on a high signal-to-noise set the majority of methods achieve a factor of $2$ increase in the average value of $Q$.
 We find some evidence that shape measurement inaccuracies can be reduced by averaging methods together, but conclude that for such a method to be usable an optimal weight for each method as a function of signal-to-noise and galaxy properties would have to be found.

 For a signal-to-noise of $40$ the best methods achieved a $Q\gs 1000$, $m<1$x$10^{-3}$ and $c<1$x$10^{-5}$; the majority of methods have an accuracy that is strongly dependent on signal-to-noise with $Q\simeq 100$ and $\simeq 50$ for signal-to-noise of $20$ and $10$ respectively.
 However the dependence on galaxy model (bulge-to-disk ratio or bulge-to-disk offset) and size is not strong.
 There is a contribution to the multiplicative bias $m$ from PSF size correlations for the majority of methods over all sets, but a smaller contribution from PSF ellipticity dependence (as expected from theoretical calculations, e.g. Massey et al., in prep).